IBM/aspera-cli/docs/README.erb.md

 ╰────────────────────────────────┴─────────┴──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-This works the same way for any `Hash` option or positional parameter that has a defined schema.
+This works for any `Hash` option or positional parameter that has a defined schema.

 #### Testing Extended Value